GabrielMBatista/shortsai-api/docs/WIKI.md

 # ShortsAI API Wiki

 ## 1. Description
 The **ShortsAI API** is the backend core of the ShortsAI platform.
-It is built using **Next.js (App Router)** and serves as the central orchestrator for user authentication, data persistence, and managing the video generation pipeline.
-It exposes RESTful endpoints for the frontend (Studio) and communicates with the Python Worker for media rendering.
+It is built using **Next.js (App Router)** and serves as the central orchestrator for user authentication, data persistence, and managing the AI generation pipeline (Text/Image/Audio).

+> **Note**: This backend NO LONGER performs video rendering.
+Rendering has been moved to the client-side (Studio) to reduce infrastructure costs.

 ## 2. Architecture